Structural estimation of spatial spillover effects of cash transfers

 The study will model and estimate the extent of economic integration of local markets and how this affects variation in spillover effects over space and across different groups of non-recipients.
 It will use structural model-ling to estimate the general equilibrium effects within a network.

-The data falls into four categories:
+The data falls into three categories:

 - Primary qualitative data to be collected in Kenya; and